Professor

 - Scent matters: differential contribution of scent to insect response in flowers with insect vs. wind pollination traits, Di Stilio Verónica S, Riffell Jeffrey A., Wang Theresa N., Clifford Marie R., Martínez-Gómez Jesús, and Johnson Jens C., Annals of Botany, 07/2018 (2018)

-- Editorial: A Broader view for Plant EvoDevo: novel approaches for diverse model systems., Melzer Rainer, Di Stilio Verónica, and Hall Jocelyn, Frontiers in Plant Science, 2017, Volume 8, p.61 (2017)
+- A Broader view for Plant EvoDevo: novel approaches for diverse model systems., Melzer Rainer, Di Stilio Verónica, and Hall Jocelyn, Frontiers in Plant Science, 2017, Volume 8, p.61 (2017)

 - Partial redundancy and functional specialization of E-class SEPALLATA genes in an early-diverging eudicot, Soza Valerie L, Snelson Corey D., Hazelton Kristen D. Hewett, and Di Stilio Verónica S., Developmental Biology, Volume 419, Issue 1, p.143-155 (2016)